 AWBW builds capacity at partnering organizations through training their staff to facilitate our trauma-informed art workshops, as well as continuing to support them as they implement the Windows Program with those who have experienced various forms of trauma.
 Through this unique model, we have developed a nationwide network of 450+ active Windows Facilitators, allowing us to reach tens of thousands of survivors each year.

 If you are in danger, please use a safer computer, or call 911, a local hotline, or the U.S. National Domestic Violence Hotline at 1-800-799-7233 and TTY 1-800-787-3224.
 Learn more technology safety tips.
 There is always a computer trail, but you can leave this site quickly— click the Exit icon.

-We invite you to join us in a circle of transformation and innovation
+We invite you to join us in a circle of innovation and transformation

 Registration Now Open

 Social Justice Fellowships

 Join others promoting action through art by applying for this full training scholarship